rusac/math/README.md

 - [Upside-Down Sensors Toppled Russian Rocket](https://www.wired.com/2010/11/1110mars-climate-observer-report/)
 - [What Happens When Maths Goes Wrong? with Matt Parker](https://www.youtube.com/watch?v=6JwEYamjXpA) - *"You can find any pattern you want to any level of precision you want as long as you're prepared to ignore enough data."*
 - [Beyond Reasonable Doubt - The Story of Sally Clark (Bayes' Theorem used in court case)](https://plus.maths.org/content/beyond-reasonable-doubt)
+- [Honda Needs a Tune-Up](http://davidsd.org/2008/12/honda-needs-a-tune-up/) *- "A musical road that Honda built in Lancaster, CA..
+A team of engineers carved some grooves into a highway that were carefully spaced to play the William Tell Overture as you drive over them at a constant speed."*

 # Recreational Mathematics